The operation of multicast is standardized, well-defined, and well-understood.

 In this scenario, the two networks are routed.
 I.e. multicast packets sent to network 1 are routed to network 2.
 One would expect that the mdump would now receive the packets, right?

 It does for Solaris-10, FreeBSD, and Windows.
 However, when tested with Linux, the mdump stays silent.
-We ran "netstat -g" and the kernel thinks it is joined to the multicast group on Network 2, and a "tcpdump" (with promiscuous mode turned OFF) indicates that the packets are in fact being received by the kernel.
+We ran "netstat -g" and the kernel thinks it is joined to the multicast group on Network 2, and a "tcpdump" (with promiscuous mode turned OFF) indicates that the packets are, in fact, being received by the kernel.
 But for some reason, the Linux kernel is discarding those packets.

 I, for one, consider this to be a bug in Linux.
 It violates application portability.
 That is, if the mdump is run on a separate machine connected to network 2, the packets are received just fine.
 But run it on the same machine as the sender, and it stops working.